MicrosoftDocs/memdocs/sccm/desktop-analytics/tutorial-windows10.md

     For more information, see [Desktop Analytics prerequisites](/sccm/desktop-analytics/overview#prerequisites).

-- Configuration Manager, version 1810 with Update Rollup 4488598 or later, with **Full administrator** role
+- Configuration Manager, version 1810 with update rollup 2 (4488598) or later, with **Full administrator** role

 - Installation media for the latest version of Windows 10